dash-ui/styles/README.md

 ## Strongly typed tokens

-You can strongly type your CSS tokens a couple of ways.
+You can strongly type your design tokens a couple of ways.
 The easiest way is to create your own `styles()` instance with [`createStyles()`](#createstyles):

 [Play with this example on **CodeSandbox**](https://codesandbox.io/s/dash-uistyles-strongly-typed-tokens-example-1-8e62y?file=/src/App.tsx)